 For the glazed onions

 1. We start by peeling the onions.
-Put a saucepan on the fire with water and when it boils add the onions and blanch them for 1 minute.
-After this time we drain and peel them.
-You will see that this way they peel very easily.
+Put a saucepan with water on the heat and when it boils, add the onions and blanch them for 1 minute.
+After this time, drain and peel them.
+You will see that they are very easy to peel.

-2. Next, put the oil and butter in a frying pan , or in a skillet in my case, and when they bubble, add the sugar and then the onions and sauté them, turning them over, being careful not to break them, to that they brown well on all sides.
+2. Next, we put the oil and butter in a frying pan , or in my case in a skillet , and when they start to bubble, we add the sugar and then the onions and we sauté them, turning them over, being careful not to break them, so that they brown well on all sides.

-3. Once they are golden, salt and pepper them and add the water.
+3. Once they are golden, we season them with salt and pepper and add the water.

-4. Cover the pan and leave them on the heat for about 40 minutes, until the onions are tender, but keep their shape, and the liquid has evaporated.
-We booked.
+4. We cover the pan and leave them on the heat for about 40 minutes, until the onions are tender but still have their shape, and the liquid has evaporated.
+We set aside.

 We continue preparing the quails

-1. We start by cleaning the quails well, if they have any remaining feathers or viscera.
+1. We begin by cleaning the quails well, if they have any remaining feathers or viscera.

-2. When we have them clean, season them with salt and pepper, both inside and out, and using kitchen string , we tie their legs, so that they maintain their shape during cooking.
+2. Once they are clean, we season them both inside and out, and using kitchen string , we tie their legs so that they maintain their shape during cooking.

-3. Cover the bottom of the cocotte with olive oil, 3 or 4 tablespoons are enough, and heat it over medium heat.
+3. We cover the bottom of the cocotte with olive oil, 3 or 4 tablespoons are enough, and we put it to heat over medium heat.

-4. Once the oil is very hot, we are putting the quails in the cocotte, in as many batches as necessary so that they fit loosely, and we brown them for a few minutes on both sides, until a crust forms that seals them and prevents lose juices during cooking.
+4. Once the oil is hot, we put the quails in the cocotte, in as many batches as necessary so that they fit loosely, and we brown them for a few minutes on both sides, until a crust forms that seals them and prevents them from losing juices during cooking.

-5. Once they are golden, we remove them from the cocotte and in the same oil, removing part of it if it was too much, we add the onion cut into small cubes.
+5. Once they are golden brown, remove them from the cocotte and add the diced onion to the same oil, removing some of it if there is too much.

-6. Sauté for a few minutes, until we see that it is tender, but without taking color, and then add the wine and, with a spatula or wooden spoon , gently scrape the bottom of the cocotte to recover the juices and remains that have adhered to the her and thus take advantage of all its flavor ( we deglaze ).
+6. We sauté for a few minutes until it is tender but not gaining colour, then we add the wine and, with a spatula or wooden spoon , we gently scrape the bottom of the cocotte to recover the juices and remains that have adhered to it and thus take advantage of all its flavour ( we deglaze ).

-7. Raise the heat so that the alcohol in the wine evaporates.
+7. We raise the heat so that the alcohol in the wine evaporates.

-8. Return the quails to the cocotte and add the water, the bay leaf and the garlic clove that we will have crushed in the mortar .
+8. We return the quails to the cocotte and add the water, the bay leaf and the garlic clove that we have crushed in the mortar .

-10. While the quails are cooking, peel the pears with the help of a sharp knife , cut them in half and remove the seeds (with the spoon to make balls it is phenomenal).
+10. While the quails are cooking, peel the pears using a sharp knife , cut them in half and remove the seeds (using a spoon to make balls is fantastic).

-11. Once the 15 minutes have elapsed, we add the pears to the cocotte and cook everything for 20 more minutes.
+11. Once the 15 minutes have passed, add the pears to the cocotte and cook for another 20 minutes.

-12. After this time we check the cooking point of the meat.
-If it is still a little hard, let it cook for another 5 or 10 minutes.
+12. After this time, we check the doneness of the meat.
+If it is still a little tough, we let it cook for another 5 or 10 minutes.

-13. When we see that the meat is tender, we add the onions that we had reserved and let it cook together for a couple of minutes so that the flavors are well integrated.
+13. When we see that the meat is tender, we add the onions that we had reserved and let everything cook together for a couple of minutes so that the flavors integrate well.

 Grades

-• Like all stews, this dish can be prepared in advance, in this way we can not only advance work in the kitchen, but also the flavors of the stew will be more established and it will be much tastier.
+• Like all stews, this dish can be prepared in advance.
+This way, not only can we get ahead with the work in the kitchen, but the flavours of the stew will be more established and much tastier.

-• If the amount of onions that I indicate seems too much for the dish, you can prepare half, or prepare the amount that I indicate and keep the remaining ones in the fridge, since they keep perfectly and are a perfect accompaniment for almost any type of meat.
+• If the amount of onions I indicate seems too much for the dish, you can prepare half, or prepare the amount I indicate and keep the remaining ones in the refrigerator, since they keep perfectly and are a perfect accompaniment for almost any type of meat.

 • We can replace the 200ml of water indicated in the recipe with the same amount of chicken broth.

-I hope you like the recipe, that at home the truth is that it has succeeded, and that you prepare what you prepare for these days, enjoy the food and all yours very much.
-May they be days of great happiness...
+I hope you like the recipe, which has really been a hit at home, and that whatever you prepare for these days, you enjoy the food and all your loved ones very much.
+May they be days of much happiness...

 Merry christmas!!